 A few months later, the Frenchwoman Louise de Kérouaille came to England, ostensibly to serve as a maid of honour to Charles' wife, Catherine of Branganza, but in reality as Charles' mistress.
 Louise and Nell would prove rivals for many years.
 Complete opposites, Louise was very proud woman of her noble Breton birth, Nell a true child of the London streets, scathingly nicknamed her "Squintabella" and the "Weeping Willow" for her tendencies to weep.
 The rivalry between Nell, Lady Castlemaine, Louise de Keroualle and Moll Davies made the King's life difficult at times.
 He had 13 children in all by his mistresses.

-King Charles II died at Whitehall Palace, London, probably of uremia, a syndrome caused by disfunction of the kidneys, on 6th February 1685.
-James II, in accordance with his brother's deathbed wish, "Let not poor Nelly starve," paid most of her debts and gave her a pension.
+King Charles II died at Whitehall Palace, London, probably of uremia, a syndrome caused by dysfunction of the kidneys, on 6th February 1685.
+James II, following his brother's deathbed wish, "Let not poor Nelly starve," paid most of her debts and gave her a pension.
 He asked in return that she and her son should convert to Catholicism but she refused to.
 Nell survived her royal lover by less than three years.
 In March 1687, she suffered a stroke that left her paralysed on one side.
-In May, a second stroke rendered her bed ridden in her house at Pall Mall.
-She died at the age of 37, from apoplexy at ten in the evening on 14 November 1687.
+In May, a second stroke rendered her bedridden in her house at Pall Mall.
+She died at the age of 37, from apoplexy "almost certainly due to the acquired variety of syphilis" at ten in the evening on 14 November 1687.

 Although she left considerable debts, always charitable in memory of her father, in her will she left a legacy to the Newgate prisoners in London.
 Her funeral drew a large audience for the last time, the funeral sermon was preached by Thomas Tenison, afterwards Archbishop of Canterbury.
 Nell was buried with her mother in the Church of St Martin-in-the-Fields, in London.